Transhumanism: Socioeconomic effects

+Legislative responses

+With greater awareness of artificial intelligence and other technologies, debates about transhumanism have entered legislatures.

+In a 2019 House of Commons debate, Jon Cruddas predicted that politicians "will have to defend a discernible human condition" against transhumanist theory.
+He also made remarks critical of Nick Bostrom's work at institutions producing policy recommendations for the government of the United Kingdom.

+In May 2025, before the United States House Committee on Oversight and Government Reform, US Representative Anna Paulina Luna mused about "transhumanist enhancements that exacerbate social inequalities or basically financial inequalities, creating an elite class of enhanced individuals."
+At the same hearing, Representative Marjorie Taylor Greene said, "I will state it very clearly: I am pro-humanity.
+I am not pro-transhumanity."

+At the National Conservatism Conference in September 2025, US Senator Josh Hawley said: "The American republic is premised on his worth and his liberty.
+But the transhumanist ideal rejects the common man's worth.
+And artificial intelligence threatens the common man's liberty.
+To state it in the clearest terms, then: Americanism and the transhumanist revolution cannot coexist.
+And it is our job to see that Americanism wins."

 Cultural aesthetics

 In addition to the socioeconomic risks and implications of transhumanism, there are indeed implications and possible consequences in regard to cultural aesthetics.
 Currently, there are a number of ways in which people choose to represent themselves in society.
 The way in which a person dresses, hair styles, and body alteration all serve to identify the way a person presents themselves and is perceived by society.
 According to Foucault, society already governs and controls bodies by making them feel watched.
 This "surveillance" of society dictates how the majority of individuals choose to express themselves aesthetically.

 One of the risks outlined in a 2004 article by Jerold Abrams is the elimination of differences in favor of universality.
 This, he argues, will eliminate the ability of individuals to subvert the possibly oppressive, dominant structure of society by way of uniquely expressing themselves externally.
 Such control over a population would have dangerous implications of tyranny.
 Yet another consequence of enhancing the human form not only cognitively, but physically, will be the reinforcement of "desirable" traits which are perpetuated by the dominant social structure.